corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/operations/deployment/corda-configuration-fields.md

 {{< note >}}
 Once a notary is configured with a default value, it cannot be reconfigured.
-To change a non-validating notary to validating or vice-versa requires a new notary creation and registration with the necessary parameter value.
+To change a non-validating notary to validating (or vice-versa) requires a new notary creation and registration.
 {{< /note >}}

 * `validating`